Foundations of a Compositional Systems Biology: Templates for multiscale cellular modeling

-Initial efforts to characterize the cellular interface should focus on identifying a core set of elements that are ubiquitous across cell types.
-We can consider the most basic and universal interface shared by all cells: a minimal cell interface (Fig. \ref{fig:cell_interface}A,C), serving as the foundation for more differentiated cell models.
-This minimal cellular interface can also represent a common ancestral form of cells, which included the minimal necessary interfaces that allowed early cells to survive—this likely includes minimal forms of membrane and metabolism with consumption and secretion for basic maintenance.
-This requires ports for chemical fluxes, which includes uptake of nutrients or exudation, a mass of the cell, which is felt by the environment, a cell shape which may default to a sphere, and viability bounds (sometimes called ``essential variables'' \cite{ashby2013design}) which define the range of environmental conditions within which the cell can survive.
+We should begin efforts with a foundation model that focuses on defining a core set of interface elements that are ubiquitous across cell types.
+We can consider the most basic cellular interface—a ``minimal cell interface'' that can serve as the foundation for more differentiated models (Fig. \ref{fig:cell_interface}b).
+This minimal interface may represent a common ancestral form of cells, which included the set of necessary processes that allowed early cells to survive.
+We could also focus on a known model microbe, such as \textit{Mycoplasma} or \textit{E. coli}, which can be the focus of initial development and then extended to other cellular models.
+The minimal cellular interface can be thought of as a schema that all cell models should inherit from, connecting with the environment through ports for chemical fluxes, cell mass, and cell shape.

-A more differentiated cellular interface (Fig. \ref{fig:cell_interface}B,D) refines the minimal interface, sub-categorizing the different ports and may add new ports entirely—such as light sensitivity, genetic exchange, and electrical conductance This includes specialized molecules for surface forces, such as adhesion molecules (e.g., cadherins, integrins), motility-generating molecules (e.g., myosins, kinesins, dyneins, flagella), mechanical tension elements (e.g., cytoskeletal elements, extracellular matrix interactions).
-Flux ports become more sophisticated, subdividing the port according to nutrient transporters (e.g., glucose transporters), waste removal mechanisms (e.g., exocytosis, efflux pumps), and signal transduction (e.g., G-protein-coupled receptors, receptor tyrosine kinases).
-By meticulously defining each of these interface port types, we would transform the cellular interface into a robust, composable model that lays the groundwork for future refinements that will help us decipher the evolutionary expansion of cellular interfaces.
+Differentiated interfaces (Fig. \ref{fig:cell_interface}c) build on this foundation by refining existing ports or adding new ones, such as light sensitivity, genetic exchange, electrical conductance, and signaling.
+Specialized molecules, including adhesion proteins (cadherins, integrins) and motility generators (myosins, flagella), instantiate these functions.
+Flux ports can be subdivided into specific categories, such as nutrient transporters (glucose transporters), waste removal mechanisms (exocytosis, efflux pumps), and signal transduction (G-protein-coupled receptors, receptor tyrosine kinases).
+This differentiation reflects the principle of functional extension, where core compositional elements are expanded into specialized systems to meet evolving requirements.
+By systematically defining these interface port types, we transform the cellular interface into a robust, composable model that lays the groundwork for future refinements and helps decipher the evolutionary expansion of cellular interfaces.